Semidefinite optimization of the quantum relative entropy of channels

-Assuming now without loss of generality for the rest of the paper that $\lambda <+\infty$, we formulate the resulting optimization together with a possible family of energy constraints $h_i(\cdot)$ on the cone $\mathcal{P}(\mathcal{H}_{A})$ for the relative entropy of channels:
+Assuming now without loss of generality for the rest of the paper that $\lambda <+\infty$, we formulate the resulting optimization for the relative entropy of channels, together with a possible family of energy constraints $h_i(\cdot)$ on the cone $\mathcal{P}(\mathcal{H}_{A})$, as follows:

 under the assumption

 In more detail, an energy constraint $h_i(\rho_{A})$ is defined as follows:

 where $E_i \in \mathbb{R}$ and $H_i$ is a Hermitian operator playing the role of a Hamiltonian.